Prasanna (actor): 2010–2018

 Then, alongside Sibiraj as antagonist, he starred in Shakthi Soundar Rajan's Naanayam as a protagonist produced by S.P.B.
 Charan's Capital Film Works.
 In Bale Pandiya, directed by Siddharth Chandrasekhar, Prasanna was replaced by Vishnu Vishal.
 He was seen in a supporting role as a local gangster in Baana Kaathadi.
 A review from Times of India wrote that "with his eyes-to-die-for and underplayed violence, Prasanna easily steals the show".
 In 2011, he performed a lead role alongside director-actor Cheran in the thriller film Muran.
 His character, a "spoiled brat" and son of a millionaire, again had negative shades.
 He was also approached for Lucky Jokers, which he could not take due to his busy schedule with Muran.
 He has been approached to play a vital role in the Malayalam Vellaripravinte Changathi, but eventually did not star in the film.
 In 2013, he played a doctor in the Chennaiyil Oru Naal, a remake of the Malayalam film Traffic (2011).
 The film featured an ensemble cast and released to positive reviews.
 That same year, he made his Telugu debut with Bhai and starred in the successful romantic comedy Kalyana Samayal Saadham.
 Regarding his performance, a critic stated that "Prasanna deserves special credit for playing a role that most actors would hesitate to take up".

 2014 saw the release of Pulivaal and the long delayed Netru Indru; both films featured himself and Vimal in the lead.
 The former was directed by Marimuthu and was based on the Malayalam film Chaappa Kurishu (2011).
 While Pulivaal released to positive reviews, Netru Indru released to negative reviews.
-His subsequent films released to positive reviews: Pa Paandi, Nibunan, Thupparivaalan, and Thiruttu Payale 2.
+His subsequent films released to positive reviews: Pa.
+Pandi, Nibunan, Thupparivaalan, and Thiruttu Payale 2.
 His performance in Thirittu Payale 2 fetched him the Filmfare Award for Best Supporting Actor – Tamil.
 He returned to Telugu cinema with Jawaan, which featured him as the antagonist and released to negative reviews.
 In 2018, he starred in Kaalakkoothu; he was cast after Shaam left the film.
 The film received mixed reviews upon release.

 2019–present

 In 2019, he marks the digital debut in the Television series Thiravam.
 Prasanna plays the middle-aged, socially awkward, grey-haired scientist. he then starred in the Telugu film Viswamitra and made his Malayalam debut with Brother's Day.
 Brothers Day released to mixed reviews.
 In 2020, Mafia: Chapter 1, received mixed reviews upon release followed by Naanga Romba Busy.
-In 2021, Prasanna is part of Project Agni from Navarasa, a science-fiction story in which he plays an ISRO scientist.In 2022, he appeared successively in television series such as Fingertip season 2, Victim and Mad Company.
+In 2021, Prasanna is part of Project Agni from Navarasa, a science-fiction story in which he plays an ISRO scientist.
+In 2022, he appeared successively in television series such as Fingertip season 2, Victim and Mad Company.
 In 2023, he starred in Kannai Nambathey and the Malayalam film, King of Kotha.
 In 2024, he was seen in the Television series Cheran's Journey as well as the Hindi Ranneeti: Balakot & Beyond where he plays the role of Indian Air Force Wing Commander.
 The next, Prasanna joins the cast of Ajith Kumar's Good Bad Ugly (2025).